LMM07/all_the_car2/README.md

 # all_the_car2
-#second version with spring, mySQL, maven, tomcat
+#second version with spring, oracle, maven, tomcat